Earth's Atmosphere Effects (source: NASA)

 Earth's Atmosphere, II

-The vertical extend of the atmosphere is difficult to define, it surrounds the earth and becomes increasingly thinner until at some point space is reached.
+The vertical extend of the atmosphere is difficult to define, it surrounds the earth and becomes increasingly thinner until at some point space is reached, 100 km is usually used a the border to space.
 The lowest layer of the atmosphere is called the troposphere and contains almost all water vapor and approximately 75 % of all molecular mass of the atmosphere, its height varies from 18 km at the equator to 8 km at the poles.

 The sun warms the air or atmosphere indirectly, the earth receives the solar radiation (insolation) and heats the lower layers of the atmosphere by radiation and convection.
 It is in this layer where we humans live, breathe and some of us fly.